michaelcaterisano/restaurant-vendor-orders/README.md

 ## Using the `public` Folder

-> Note: this feature is available with `react-scripts@0.5.0` and higher.
+> Product: this feature is available with `react-scripts@0.5.0` and higher.

 ### Changing the HTML